Understanding Your Travel Insurance Options

 If the airline loses your luggage or someone steals from you, you can have these things covered as well.
 If the airline is unable to locate your luggage, you can file a claim through your travel insurance for this.
 If someone steals your phone or wallet, you can file a claim to be reimbursed for these as well.
 Insured Nomads wants to make sure you are covered for all of the unexpected events.

 We also offer COVID-19 coverage.
 This means if your trip is impacted by the pandemic, or you contract COVID-19 during your travels, you’re eligible for covered medical care.
-If your trip is canceled or postponed due to an update from the government on local safety protocols, you could also be eligible for reimbursement.
+If your trip is canceled or postponed due to an update from the government on local safety protocols, you could also be eligible for reimbursement with our Guardian plans.

 Insured Nomads Has Your Back